-The incubation period with chicken pox is sevenDays, after the expiration of this period, the patient experiences an increase in temperature to 39-40 ° C, there are first signs of a rash, weakness, malaise and headache.
+The incubation period for chickenpox is seven days, after this period the patient has a fever up to 39-40 ° C, the first signs of a rash, weakness, malaise and headache appear.
 First, small pink spots appear on the skin, the number of which increases dramatically in a few hours.
-Over time, specks turn into bubbles with liquid contents, which in no case can not be squeezed out.
+Over time, the spots turn into bubbles with liquid contents, which in no case can be squeezed out.

-Rubella in children
+Rubella in a child

-The disease is caused by togavirus, which, inThe difference from other viruses, contains neuraminidase.
+Togavirus disease is caused, which, unlike other viruses, contains neuraminidase.
 The incubation period for rubella lasts 2-3 weeks.
-Initially, the patient can note a slight weakness, headache, pain in the muscles and joints, malaise.
-The temperature for rubella often remains subfebrile, but sometimes it can rise to 38-38.5 ° C.
+At first, the patient may notice a slight weakness, headache, pain in the muscles and joints, malaise.
+Rubella temperature most often remains subfebrile, but can sometimes rise to 38-38.5 ° C.

 How to distinguish rubella from chickenpox